8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20240115/content.md

 Right now, I don't have the cadence of an employer.
 There are a lot of possible terms to describe what I'm experiencing right now:

 - Unemployment: Technically, this is different because I own my own business and chose to leave my previous employer.
 The latter means I don't qualify for unemployment benefits.
 - Mini-retirement: Technically, this isn't true either because it's supposed to be intentional and planned, and the coiners' have said so.
-It's a common use term; therefore, not in the dictionary.
+It's not a common use term; therefore, not in the dictionary.
 - Sabbatical: It is kind of on the mark, but not really.
 Sabbatical is a break from routine work, which has loads of wiggle room.
 As I define it, my routine work is helping people make peace with time and space (how's that for woo-woo?).
 I never stop this work.
 It's just who I am.

 So, in the spirit of making shit up, I've decided to call what I'm experiencing The Great Depickling, or just, The Depickling.